WittleWolfie/WW-Blueprint-Core/README.md

 [![NuGet](https://img.shields.io/nuget/v/WW-Blueprint-Core?style=flat-square)](https://www.nuget.org/packages/WW-Blueprint-Core)

+*Disclaimer*: While the documentation is still mostly correct, function and parameter names may have changed in the 2.0 release.
+Documentation updates are in progress.

 *What is BlueprintCore*: A library to simplify modifying Pathfinder: Wrath of the Righteous.
 At a glance it provides:

 * A fluent API for creating and modifying Blueprints, Actions, and Conditions